ngriebenow/tuwien-ase-purradise-java-angular-android-doc/product/requirements/List-of-Requirements.md

 As a customer, I can use the web interface or the app to delete my account so that data that is associated with me gets deleted as well.

 ### C7: Cancel appointments
-As a customer, I want that to cancel an appointments I have made.
+As a customer, I can cancel an appointments I have made so that the animal keepers are informed that I will not appear.

 ## K: Keeper